 Looperator comes with over 300 presets, ready to instantly transform your sounds.
 The factory library is categorised, making it easy to tell at a glance what sort of sonic role each set of patches is best suited to.

 Here's a run-down of all the categories.
 In each example, you'll hear an unprocessed loop followed by the same loop again with Looperator brought to bear on it.

 Requires Windows 7 or higher

-Sugar Bytes plug-ins are available in 32-bit and 64-bit editions for both Windows and macOS.
+All Sugar Bytes plug-ins are available as 64-bit versions for Windows and Mac (Intel and Apple Silicon M1).

 ”Following in the footsteps of earlier works, Looperator provides significant improvements in effect quality, user interface, interactivity, and overall user experience.”